 (II) Causes

-With the help of a microscope with a magnification of more than 100 times, it can be found that the surface of the porcelain piece at the bright spot is concave.
+With the help of a microscope with a magnification of more than 100 times, it can be found that the surface of the ceramic piece at the bright spot is concave.
 Because the concave part is thinner and has a higher light transmittance, bright spots are produced.
 Judging from the shape and structure of the concave part, bright spots are mostly caused by mechanical damage, such as mechanical damage caused by adhesion between the substrate blank and the base tape or other reasons during the tape casting process.

 (III) Prevention and solution measures

-IV.
-Color difference
+4. Color difference

 (I) Common phenomena